bitrise-io/devcenter/_articles/en/reviews/API/authentication.md

 ---
 ## Authentication

 The current API supports only one type of authentication: user generated **Personal Access Tokens**.
+Organizations do not have their own access tokens.

 **Every API endpoint requires authentication**, except the "root" URL ([https://api.bitrise.io](https://api.bitrise.io "https://api.bitrise.io")).